Lisa Roberts (academic)

 Lisa O. Roberts is vice chancellor and President of the University of Exeter.
 She took over from Professor Steve Smith on his retirement on 1 September 2020.
+She received a vote of no confidence from the university's branch of the University and College Union in 2026 over proposed staff redundancies.

 Early life

 In 1990, Roberts graduated with a Bachelor of Science in medical microbiology and general microbiology from the University of Birmingham.